georgian-io-archive/foreshadow/doc/developers.rst

          (venv) $ git checkout -b {your_feature}

    2. Run pytest and pre-commit while developing
-      This will help ensure you haven't horrifically broken something while adding your feature and will help you catch bugs as you develop.
-Pre-commit will help make sure that your formatting is pristine before create a pull request.
+      This will help ensure something hasn't broken while adding a feature.
+Pre-commit will lint the code before each commit.

       .. code-block:: console